coffee2code/wpuntexturize/readme.txt

 Tested up to: 6.8
 Stable tag: 2.2.2

-Prevent WordPress from converting single and double quotation marks into their curly alternatives, and optionally also convert existing curly quotation marks into their non-curly alternatives.
+Prevent WordPress from converting single and double quotation marks into their curly alternatives.

 == Description ==